ikizhvatov/conditional-reduction/README.md

 ## Setting up the environment

-The easiest way to run the experiments is the `marvelsplus` Docker image from [this Orka fork](https://github.com/ikizhvatov/Orka).
+The easiest way to run the experiments is the `marvelsplus` Docker image from [Orka](https://github.com/SideChannelMarvels/Orka).
 The image incorporates this repository (as `conditional-reduction` folder) and provides the environment with all the necessary tools.

 Alternatively, you can set up the environment manually.